guitexa/GoBarber/README.md

 ## 📜 About the project

 This project was proposed by Rocketseat on Bootcamp GoStack.
-The goal is develop a complete app to barbershops called GoBarber, where providers set the schedules that they will be availables to work, while costumers can choose a provider who wish and to schedule an appointment.
+The goal is develop a complete app to barbershops called GoBarber, where providers set the schedules that they will be available to work, while costumers can choose a provider who wish and to schedule an appointment.

 ## ⚙️ Install and Usage

-> :warning: Before run this project, create a Postgres database with name "gostack_gobarber".
+> :warning: Before run this project, create a PostgreSQL database with name "gostack_gobarber", a MongoDB database with same name, and a Redis:Alpine database
 > Access [ormconfig.json](https://github.com/guitexa/GoBarber/blob/master/backend/ormconfig.json) for more information.

 ```sh